 Don’t resort to looking at anyone else’s paper if you are unsure of your performance.
 Maintaining your integrity is far more important than the results of this exam.

-If you feel that you are unable to manage your stress without the assistance of a professional, meet with a counselor in Counseling Services or attend one of their relaxation workshops.
+If you feel that you are unable to manage your stress without the assistance of a professional, meet with a counselor in Counseling and Psychological Services (CAPS) or attend one of their relaxation workshops.

 Do you experience test anxiety?